 "Nearly 40 percent of buyers were age 54 or younger, compared to 29 percent who purchased in 2012.
 Buying younger makes sense because premiums are less expensive, and several leading insurers now offer some very attractive options that allow you to increase coverage in future years, even if your health has changed, said Jesse Slome, American Association for Long-Term Care Insurance (AALTCI).

 Some companies also offer shared benefits for spouses or partners, which may be attractive if you and your new spouse are both looking for coverage.

 Jane Bryant Quinn, author and a personal financial expert, says that some protections are still available even if you don't get married.

 "A "living together" agreement, legally signed and notarized, provides for the division of property if you break up.
 A will can provide a partner with financial support.
 You can designate your partner as your health care advocate if that's your choice," she said.

 Your estate plan is impacted directly when you get remarried.
 Even if your will leaves everything to children and grandchildren, in most states, spouses are automatically entitled to a share of your estate -- usually one-third to one-half.

 If you don't want to leave a third or more of your assets to your new partner, get a prenuptial agreement.
 If you do want to leave something to your spouse and ensure your heirs receive their inheritance, a trust may be the best option.
 Consult an attorney for details.

-If for example, you both decide to live in your home, but you want your kids to inherit the house after you die, putting the house in both names is not an option.
+If, for example, you both decide to live in your home, but you want your kids to inherit the house after you die, putting the house in both names is not an option.
 However, you may also not want your heirs to evict them once you die.
-One solution is for you to give your surviving spouse a life estate which gives them the right to live in your property during their lifetime.
+One solution is for you to give your surviving spouse a life estate, which provides them with the right to live in your property during their lifetime.
 Upon death, the house will pass to heirs.

-If love is in the air you must consider the impact it will have on the rest of life.
-Take these items into consideration and the advance planning will help love live on.
+If love is in the air you better consider the impact it will have on the rest of your life.
+Take these issues into consideration, and with advance planning, your love will live on.